ManoloRaj/pharma_stock-managment/README.md

 It work in JAVA environment :
 - Javac compilation
--JSON library in JAVA for SGBD
+- JSON library in JAVA for SGBD